Most Common Courseware Mistakes

 Graphics should be simple in design and contribute to the message on the slide.
 Squares, circles and simple icons are powerful tools.
 Use similar graphics throughout the presentation.

-Have you ever seen a ransom note?
+Have you ever seen a ransom note on television?
 Each letter or word is cut out of a separate publication and glued together to form one message.
 Often when a whole team of people work on a single project, it can have the same effect.
 Each member of the team has their own unique color, graphic, and writing style.
 When all the slides are combined, it can have the same effect as a ransom note, looking incohesive and thrown together.

 Not only should a presentation be checked for grammar and spelling errors, but one team member should correct errors in color, graphics, and general flow.
 This is often called the “one voice” editor.